 Now that we got that outta the way…

-The authors do an awesome job explaining and providing a small but super-useful chart to help all those Video-Fluoroscopic-Swallow-Studiers (maybe our new name?) get the some normative values and just how the research came to somewhat agree on this variability of “normal” when it comes to timing of LVC.
+The authors do an awesome job explaining and providing a small but super-useful chart to help all those Video-Fluoroscopic-Swallow-Studiers (new name?) get some normative values and just how the research came to somewhat agree on this variability of “normal” when it comes to timing of LVC.

-If that wasn’t awesome enough or if you didn’t think using norms is important, be sure the check out Steele and colleagues’ MORE CURRENT references for normative values that includes LVC (and one that the author even uses😉).
+If that wasn’t awesome enough or if you didn’t think using norms is important, be sure to check out Steele and colleagues’ more current references for normative values that includes LVC (and one that the author even uses😉).

 Is it Normal, or Not Normal?
 That is the question…

 When it comes to this debate, we actually should give ourselves credit for coming so far in distinguishing all the factors that can change different responses like in pharyngoesophageal opening, transit time, etc. during the swallowing mechanism (and by credit I mean we should be using this info 😉 ).

 But what is normal LVC?
 Well, as Jan Brady understands, nobody really pays as much attention to it in the research world.
 We don’t know yet how things like temperature, age, consistency, etc. affect LVC.

 Here’s what we do know so far about normal LVC: